ASFOpenSARlab/opensarlab_MintPy_Recipe_Book/README.md

 # Start Here

-This Jupyter Book contains data recipes for loading ASF HyP3 INSAR_GAMMA and INSAR_ISCE_BURST stacks into MintPy and performing line-of-sight, displacement time series analyses.
+This Jupyter Book contains data recipes for loading ASF HyP3 INSAR_GAMMA and INSAR_ISCE_BURST stacks into MintPy and performing Small Baseline Subset (SBAS) line-of-sight, displacement time series analyses.
 It also provides options for error analysis, plotting, and outputting data to GeoTiff.

 ## MintPy